 Though the shape does not have a lapt cut, the F310 is specifically designed and built for beginners who wish to learn to play the instrument.
 It’s 41 inches high, has steel chords and the ergonomic dimensions are perfectly made for easier holding which makes it physically to almost anyone.

-Made out of Spruce tonewood material covering the body material (Lamented Spruce) , back, and the sides are made from Merranti while the neck made from Nato together gives it that sleek design.
+Made out of Rose wood material covering the body material (Spruce and meranti) , back, and the sides are made from Merranti while the neck made from Nato together gives it that sleek design.
 Spruce wood is the superior quality wood that is known to produce a warm and dense sound.